Performing Real-time Change Data Capture with MySQL¶

 Open a text file and copy-paste following application into it.

-Here the@App:name('CDCListenForInserts') @App:description('Capture MySQL Inserts using CDC listening mode.') @source(type = 'cdc', url = 'jdbc:mysql://localhost:3306/production', username = 'wso2si', password = 'wso2', table.name = 'SweetProductionTable', operation = 'insert', @map(type = 'keyvalue')) define stream InsertSweetProductionStream (name string, amount double); @sink(type = 'log') define stream LogStream (name string, amount double); @info(name = 'query') from InsertSweetProductionStream select * insert into LogStream;
+Here the@App:name('CDCListenForInserts') @App:description('Capture MySQL Inserts using CDC listening mode.') @source(type = 'cdc', url = 'jdbc:mysql://localhost:3306/production', username = 'wso2si', password = 'wso2', table.name = 'SweetProductionTable', operation = 'insert', @map(type = 'keyvalue')) define stream InsertSweetProductionStream (name string, amount double); @sink(type = 'log') define stream LogStream (name string, amount double); @info(name = 'query') from InsertSweetProductionStream select * insert into LogStream;urlparameter has the valuejdbc:mysql://localhost:3306/production.
+Change it to point to your MySQL server. -

 Save this file as